awsdocs/amazon-workdocs-administration-guide/doc_source/troubleshooting.md

 ## Online editing isn't working<a name="online-editing"></a>

 Verify that you have Amazon WorkDocs Companion installed\.
-To install Amazon WorkDocs Companion, see [Amazon WorkDocs Resources](https://aws.amazon.com/workdocs/resources/)\.
+To install Amazon WorkDocs Companion, see [Apps & Integrations for Amazon WorkDocs](https://amazonworkdocs.com/apps.html)\.